meilisearch/documentation/learn/advanced/asynchronous_operations.md

 ## Paginating tasks

 By default, Meilisearch returns a list of 20 tasks for each request.
-You can adjust the number of documents returned using the `limit` parameter, and control where the list begins using the `from` parameter.
+You can adjust the number of tasks returned using the `limit` parameter, and control where the list begins using the `from` parameter.

 For each call to this endpoint, the response will include the `next` field.
-Pass this value to your next call's `from` parameter to view the next set of results.
-It is common to refer to sets of results as pages, and to the process of splitting and fetching these sets as pagination.
+When you call the endpoint again, pass this value as the `from` parameter to view the next set of results.

-When the value of `next` is `null`, there are no more tasks to view.

 The following command returns two tasks at a time, starting from task `uid` `10`: